paulruesing/battery-load-profile-analysis-placeholder/README.md

 ## Authors

-AI for batteries group at RWTH Aachen.
+Paul Rüsing and Paul Busch for the AI for batteries group at RWTH Aachen.

 ## License